 Sending $z_1\rightarrow 0,\; z_2\rightarrow 1,\; z_3\rightarrow z$,

 In other words,

+For simplicity we can take $\Lambda=1$.
 This function has $3$ critical points, so we have $3$ corresponding thimbles.
 We can also infer from the expression that $\mathcal{I}$ has three singular points, namely $0,1, \infty$.
 The formal monodromy matrices of $0,1$ can be obtained by series expansion:

 The pattern of Stokes lines is shown in \cref{fig:higherstokes}.
-The orange point is $z=0$ while the green point is $z=1$.
+The position of $z=0$ and $z=1$ can be read from the scale.
 We will first work in the small bounded Stokes sector between these two points.